fieserWolF/ditheridoo/README.md

 ### Note for Windows users

-If some antivirus scanner puts Ditheridoo into quanartine because it suspects a trojan or virus, simply put it out there again.
+If some antivirus scanner puts Ditheridoo into quarantine because it suspects a trojan or virus, simply put it out there again.
 It isn`t harmful, I used PyInstaller to bundle the standalone executable for you.
 Unfortunately, the PyInstaller bootloader triggers a false alarm on some systems.
 I even tried my best and re-compiled the PyInstaller bootloader so that this should not happen anymore.
 Keep your fingers crossed ;)